Cornstarch vs. Flour vs. Arrowroot—When Should You Use Which Thickener?

 Cornstarch is a pure starch derived from the endosperm of the corn kernel.
 It’s a very effective thickener that doesn’t require much cooking time.
 To avoid creating a clumpy situation, first make a slurry by combining equal parts cold liquid with the cornstarch.
 Add the slurry to a hot, simmering sauce and cook briefly to activate the thickening power.
 If it’s cooked for too long it will break down, causing your sauce to thin out.

 Cornstarch has a glossy appearance when added to sauces, making it ideal for stir frys (these are our favorites!), sweet sauces and pie fillings.
 It’s perfect for dishes cooked at high temperatures but acidic ingredients (like lemon, vinegar or tomatoes) can affect the cornstarch’s ability to thicken.
 It should never be used for dishes you intend to freeze, as it will turn spongy when thawed.
+(Learn more about when it’s safe to eat cornstarch.)

 How to substitute: As a general rule of thumb, use half as much cornstarch as flour when making substitutions.